A woman with long brown hair smiling outdoors near a body of water with trees in the background, wearing a white blouse and brown pants.

 About Claire

 I’ve always had a thing for mud.
 Wet, sticky earth.
 Fingers or toes.
 As a child, I followed my curiosity to the bottom of the sandbox, where rich Colorado clay sat ripe for the taking.
-My pinch-pots (painted with sidewalk-chalk sludge) opened a spacious place in my heart that would eventually grow to house a rich passion for ceramic arts.
+My pinch-pots (painted with sidewalk-chalk sludge) opened a spacious place in my heart that would eventually grow to house a growing passion for ceramic arts.

 I believe the thrum in me to keep working with clay is largely the desire to join the creative work that God began when he created the first man out of two very curious ingredients: clay, and his own breath.
 In Old Testament scripture, God uses the happenings in a potter’s shed to prophetically reveal elements of both his character and mankind’s.
 He is the Potter, we are the clay.